Principal Investigator

 Timothy Liu

-I am working on the Haptic Pilot Project, an exploratory EEG study investigating the potential usefulness of haptic stimulation in spoken language recognition aids for Cochlear Implant Users.
-I am also conducting experiments on representations in lexical indexing with heteronyms (words that are spelled the same in orthographically, but are pronounced differently, e.g. object_noun and object_verb).
+Timothy is working on the Haptic Pilot Project, an exploratory EEG study investigating the potential usefulness of haptic stimulation in spoken language recognition aids for Cochlear Implant Users.
+He is also conducting experiments on representations in lexical indexing with heteronyms (words that are spelled the same in orthographically, but are pronounced differently, e.g. object_noun and object_verb).

 Research Assistants